haseeb196/haseeb196/README.md

 Currently, I'm really interested in the world of serverless architecture and how it can be used to build scalable and cost-effective web applications.

 In my free time, I enjoy reading tech blogs and watching tutorials on YouTube to stay up-to-date with the latest trends in web development.
-I'm also an avid gamer and love playing strategy and simulation games like Age of Empires and Cities: Skylines.

 ## 📚 My Favorite Resources